football-fastball/pyThor/README.md

-The project has since grown to innovate quick tags for python source code that use asp like tags of <% and %> to denote triple quoted strings, useful new format variable tags to allow curly braces within JavaScript without escaping them (i.e., two curly braces to represent one within python triple quoted stings), it allows syntax highlighting by text editors of a programming language keywords within the source code between these open and close tags, as well as the innovative feature of hexadecimal tags to send content to the web browser.
+The project has since grown to innovate quick tags for python source code that use asp like tags of <% and %> to denote triple quoted strings, useful new format variable tags to allow curly braces within JavaScript without escaping them (i.e., two curly braces to represent one within python triple quoted strings), it allows syntax highlighting by text editors of a programming language keywords within the source code between these open and close tags, as well as the innovative feature of hexadecimal tags to send content to the web browser.
-Also added the feature of making all quick tag <% %> strings (that represent triple double quoted strings) to be raw literal strings for the reason that the output intended to be displayed in a web browser, therefore less escaping of special characters, and the newline is of course the html (br tag with angle backets) on the web.
+Also added the feature of making all quick tag <% %> strings (that represent triple double quoted strings) to be raw literal strings for the reason that the output intended to be displayed in a web browser, therefore less escaping of special characters, and the newline is of course the html (br tag with angle brackets) on the web.

 In addition to the <hex></hex> I created, another feature I have innovated is a html like "unicode python quick tag" of <unicode></unicode> for improved structure to html markup.